 When a will is filed for probate (or even after it has been probated) any person with an interest in the estate may contest the will’s validity.
 The most common grounds are improper execution, lack of testamentary capacity, forgery, undue influence, fraud and duress.

-Ikard Ratliff represents parties on both “sides” of will contests, meaning clients who seek to uphold a will and clients who seek to have a will declared invalid.
+Ikard Law PC represents parties on both “sides” of will contests, meaning clients who seek to uphold a will and clients who seek to have a will declared invalid.